-Three bedrooms are contained within the main house; two on the upper level and one on the ground floor.
-A fourth bedroom is located as a separate unit in the lower basement level, beneath the pool deck.
+Three bedrooms are located within the main house; two on the upper level and one on the ground floor.
+The fourth bedroom is a separate unit, located on the lower basement level, beneath the pool deck.

-The three main bedrooms are of almost identical size, measuring around 6.3 x 4m (25sq.m.) including the bathroom.
-In addition, each has a spacious 4 x 1.6m private covered balcony or terrace to the front.
-The three rooms are almost identically furnished, the only difference being that the master bedroom has a California King (72-inch) bed with four-poster surround, whilst one of the other two rooms has a more conventional Queen-sized bed and the third has twin beds.
+The three main bedrooms are of almost identical size, measuring around 6.3x4m (25sq.m.) including the bathroom.
+In addition, each bedroom has a 4x1.6m private covered balcony or terrace.
+They are almost identically furnished.
+The only material difference is that the master bedroom has a California King (72-inch) bed with four-poster surround, whilst one of the other rooms has a more conventional queen-sized bed and the third two single beds.

-Each bedroom is furnished with bedside tables, radio-alarm clock with iPod docking station, a small table and a pair of rattan chairs with padded cushions.
-The master bedroom also has a telephone extension handset.
-Attractive rattan roller blinds can be lowered over the glazed windows, which also have louvered shutters to the sides.
+The beds are fitted with high quality firm mattresses and high quality linen.
+Each bedroom is furnished with bedside tables, a small table and a pair of rattan chairs with padded cushions.
+Attractive rattan roller blinds can be lowered over the windows.

 An electric bug-matt mosquito deterrent is provided in each bedroom.
-To be honest, we never even considered using them.
-We have found the island remarkably bug-free this year and would be surprised, given the villa’s location, if Kapinjala ever had a problem in this regard.
-Mosquitoes cannot control their flight accurately in strong winds and the villa’s location does not provide an ideal environment for them.
+We found the island remarkably bug-free this year and would be surprised, given the villa’s location, if Kapinjala ever had a problem in this regard.

-All three bedrooms feature built-in open wardrobes that provide one metre of three-quarter-length hanging space, with lots of hangers, plus half a dozen deep storage shelves and four large drawers.
-We certainly did not lack for storage space.
+All three bedrooms feature built-in open wardrobes with one metre of three-quarter-length hanging space with lots of hangers, plus half a dozen deep storage shelves and four large drawers.

-The fourth bedroom is a little different from the others, but furnished and equipped to the same high standard and in matching style to the rest of the house.
-This room is housed in the basement level of the house, beneath the pool deck and is accessed via a short flight of stairs leading down from the main terrace.
-This places it outside the main security cordon of the house.
-In other words, there is no direct access from this bedroom into the main body of the house.
-Personally, I do not view this as a problem and would gladly stay in the room.
-However, it would be clearly unsuitable for young children; although teenagers would probably welcome the separation from parents and older generations.
+The fourth bedroom is a little different to the others, but furnished and equipped to the same high standard and in similar style.
+It is housed beneath the pool deck and accessed via a short flight of stairs from the main terrace.
+There is no direct access between this bedroom and the main body of the house.
+It would therefore be unsuitable for young children, but teenagers would probably welcome the separation from parents and older generations.

-The fourth bedroom measures approximately 3.3 x 3.4m (11.2m2), excluding the small bathroom.
+The fourth bedroom measures approximately 3.3x3.4m (11.2m2), excluding the small bathroom.
 Because of the nature of the room, it is of somewhat unusual shape and layout.
-Nevertheless, it is large enough for a double bed, side tables and lamps and a fully furnished bathroom.
+Nevertheless, it is large enough for a double bed, side tables with lamps and a fully furnished bathroom.
 There is no hanging space, but there is lots of shelf space for clothing and other items.
 Both the bedroom and bathroom have south-facing windows looking over Arnos Vale bay and beach.
-The air-conditioner is supplemented by a large ceiling fan.
+Like the other bedrooms, the air-conditioner is supplemented by a large ceiling fan.

 The buttons above present articles sequentially, in the order shown in the menu bar